geocoding-ai/mcp/INSTALLATION.md

 # Geocoding MCP Desktop Extension - Installation Guide

 ## Overview
-This guide will help you install and configure the Geocoding MCP Desktop Extension (DXT) for Claude Desktop.
+This guide will help you install and configure the Geocoding MCP Desktop Extension (MCPB) for Claude Desktop.

 ## Prerequisites
 - Claude Desktop application installed